PsCustomObject/PsCustomObject.github.io/_posts/2021-06-02-Setup-Internal-PowerShell-Repository.md

 ### Configure Repository API Key

-Up to this point the repository is ready and can be used to *download* apckages from it but if we need to *upload* data, in our example PowerShell modules, to it we would need some form of authentication which in NuGet is accomplished through an API key.
+Up to this point the repository is ready and can be used to *download* packages from it but if we need to *upload* data, in our example PowerShell modules, to it we would need some form of authentication which in NuGet is accomplished through an API key.

 First of all generate a unique API key, I generally use a GUID generated via *New-Guid* cmdlet, open the *web.config* file and update the **apiKey** value as in the following example